KMobin555/Luxveri-at-GenAi-Detection-Coling-2025/README.md

-# LuxVeri at GenAI Detection Task 1: Inverse Perplexity Weighted Ensemble
+# LuxVeri at GenAI Detection Task 1: Inverse Perplexity Weighted Ensemble for Robust Detection of AI-Generated Text across English and Multilingual Contexts

 This repository contains the code and models used for our participation in **Task 1 of the COLING 2025 Workshop on Multilingual Machine-Generated Text (MGT) Detection**.